Kaliko525-tech/calculator/README.md

 still have a few things to do before finishing up this project.

 1. leave a snarky remark if someone tried to divide by 0. (done)
-2. make it look nice with CSS
+2. make it look nice with CSS (done)
 3.add a backspace button (done)
-4. add keyboard support
+4. add keyboard support --- will try another time

 extra extra credit: